 How to Get a Head Start on College Before You Even Apply

 I’ve talked to students who got rejected from their dream college because they started preparing three months before the deadline.
-And I’ve talked to students from ordinary backgrounds who got into top institutions because they started planning two years early.
+Same grades, same test scores as students who got in.
+The difference?
+Timing.
+The ones who got accepted had been building their profile for two years.

 Build Your Timeline from Class 11 to Admission Day

 Most students treat college admission as a single event.
 It’s not.
-It’s a series of deadlines spread over 18 to 24 months.
-Missing even one can cost you an entire year.
+It’s a series of deadlines spread over 18 to 24 months, and missing even one can cost you an entire year.
 Here’s the timeline I recommend for Indian students:

 Class 10 (the foundation year):